Garlic mustard

 About This Species

-Garlic mustard is a biennial – in the first year, plants appear as a rosette of green leaves close to the ground; these rosettes remain green through the winter and develop into mature flowering plants the following spring.
+Garlic mustard is a biennial plant – in the first year, plants appear as a rosette of green leaves close to the ground; these rosettes remain green through the winter and develop into mature flowering plants the following spring.
+It is believed it was intentionally introduced to North America from Europe as a medicinal and food plant.
+It can be found growing in disturbed ecosystems, or in forest understories as it is a shade-tolerant plant.
+It reproduces by seed only and is unpalatable for herbivore grazers.
 It grows from a long white taproot that smells like horseradish.
-It is considered a noxious weed throughout the province.
+Garlic mustard is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Provincial Containment species by the BC Provincial Priority Invasive Species List.

 How to Identify